Keep up with all the latest thoughts and opinions.

 What is BPS accreditation and why is it important?

-What are the actual benefits of a BPS accredited Health Psychology course?
+What are the actual benefits of an online BPS accredited Health Psychology course?

 If you’re considering a Masters in Health Psychology and want to know whether to look for an accredited programme or not, we’ve got the answers.